Donation | Ghana (2026)

 This initiative builds on previous ERC-supported programmes, including the 2025 donation initiative in Uganda, and reflects a continued effort to support local partners in strengthening emergency response systems.

-For further information, please get in touch with us at [email protected].
+For more information, please contact us at [email protected].

 Accra 14th April 2026 | Aftermovie